The Google Groups tool is meant to make it easy for people with a Google account to work more efficiently in groups.

 Specifically, when you use Hiver to manage your Google Groups, you can do the following:

-- Assign all incoming emails to specific individuals, thus reducing the risk that some emails remain unanswered or that multiple agents respond inadvertently to the same customer email.
+- Automate the process of assigning incoming emails to specific individuals, thus reducing the risk that some emails remain unanswered or that multiple agents respond inadvertently to the same customer email.

-- Automatically track the status of emails without having to ask agents if they have replied to every single email.
+- Track the status of emails without having to ask agents if they have replied to every single email.

 - Ensure that internal exchanges between team members and other stakeholders is isolated, thereby reducing the risk that internal communications don’t go to the customer, even inadvertently.